Electro-Magnetic Space-Time Duality for 2+1-Dimensional Stationary Classical Solutions: Conclusions

 \section{Conclusions}

-We built a space-time duality web that allows to map electric into magnetic classical solutions and vice-versa.
-These dualities may generally change the ADM metric signature as given in~(\r{ds}).
+In this paper was developed a space-time duality web that allows to map electric into magnetic classical solutions into each other.
+These dualities may generally change the ADM metric signature as given in~(\ref{ds}).
 Then, given that the coefficient of $dr^2$ is positive (see~\cite{electric} for a discussion on different choices of signatures), the original Minkowski signature is considered to be the one that holds the coefficient of $dt^2$ negative and the coefficient of $d\varphi^2$ positive, this means that we are aiming at solutions with $\tilde{f}^2>0$ and $\tilde{h}^2>0$.
-Also from the explicit form of the three possible dualities~(\r{duality1}),~(\r{duality2}) and~(\r{Wick_fields}) we may map real solutions into imaginary solutions.
-Nevertheless by imposing reality conditions and properly constraining the parameters and variables of our the original solutions we are able to achieve only real solutions.
+Also from the explicit form of the three possible field maps~(\ref{fieldmap1}),~(\ref{fieldmap2}) and~(\ref{Wick_fields}) one may map real solutions into imaginary solutions.
+Nevertheless by imposing reality conditions and properly constraining the parameters and variables of the original solutions it is generally possible to achieve real solutions.

-There is a very interesting feature of the dualities presented in this work.
-It is possible from a particle solution to obtain a instanton solution and vice-versa by means of a double Wick rotation~(\r{Wick_fields}).
-We will study this feature in a forthcoming work~\cite{progress}.
+Also the mapping of the relative sign between the gravitational sector and the gauge sector was analised such that duality~(\ref{duality1}) and~(\ref{Wick}) maps standard gauge fields and ghost gauge fields into each other while duality~(\ref{duality2}) does not.